Sunday, December 22, 2024

 Recently, the beginning of a possible parliamentary crisis has been quite actively discussed in political circles.
 There are at least several reasons for the stagnation in the Verkhovna Rada.

 First of all, it is worth noting the fact that the number of people's deputies has already reached its historical minimum.
-In addition to the fact that there are currently 401 people’s representatives left in the Verkhovna Rada, 17 more people’s deputies from the Servant of the People faction have announced plans to resign their mandate.
+In addition to the fact that there are currently 401 people’s representatives left in the Verkhovna Rada, 17 more people’s deputies from the Servant of the People faction have announced plans to resign.
 The head of the “SN” faction, David Arakhamia, said that no one plans to release these deputies yet.
 In his opinion, this is the only way to preserve the legitimacy of the Verkhovna Rada and prevent a parliamentary crisis.
 But it seems that the attempt to “escape” the people’s deputies was not the main problem of the authorities.

-People’s Deputy Yaroslav Zheleznyak from the “Voice” faction notes that over the past three weeks the Verkhovna Rada has considered only one issue.
-We are talking about recognizing the so-called “elections” of the Russian President in the occupied Ukrainian territories as illegal - the corresponding resolution was voted on March 14.
+People's Deputy Yaroslav Zheleznyak from the "Voice" faction notes that over the past three weeks the Verkhovna Rada has considered only one issue.
+We are talking about recognizing the so-called “elections” of the Russian President in the occupied Ukrainian territories as illegal—the corresponding resolution was voted on March 14.
 Almost immediately after this, the meeting was suspended due to an air raid, after which only 203 people's deputies returned to the hall, which is not enough for a quorum.

 The beginning of March also turned out to be unproductive, since meetings for March 6-8 were cancelled.
-Then Arakhamia explained this decision as an “urgent task”, for the fulfillment of which the people’s deputies needed, in particular, to carry out a number of trips to front-line units.
+Then Arakhamia explained this decision as an “urgent task”, for which the people’s deputies needed, in particular, to carry out a number of trips to front-line units.
 The opposition believes that the cancellation of the meetings was actually caused by completely different reasons.

 It seems that it is becoming increasingly difficult for the authorities to find votes for their key bills.
 Even within the pro-government faction, there are problems with organizing work.
 Here it is worth remembering the failed vote for the reform of the Bureau of Economic Security, which was important for the Office of the President, the bill of which, in the Cabinet version, was severely criticized by Western partners and business.